 A little history of Table Mountain

 Table Mountain is about 20 million years old and the plateau is about 3km (2 miles) long from side to side.
-It is flanked by Devil’s Peak on one side and Lion’s Head on the other, which creates an amphitheater of the City Bowl and Table Bay harbour.
+It is flanked by Devil’s Peak on one side and Lion’s Head on the other, which creates an amphitheatre of the City Bowl and Table Bay harbour.

 Table Mountain and Lion’s Head were once connected but erosion caused them to separate.
 This once connected the Peninsula to the Hottentots Holland Mountains.
 The remaining remnants that stood thousands of meters high 220-280 million years ago.
 The KhoiKhoi named it “Hoerikwaggo” which means “mountain of sea”.